 5. Exam (20%)

 This take-home exam will be distributed on-line (via Canvas).
-The exam will be comprised of matching and short essay questions based on readings, lectures and discussion.
+The exam will comprise matching and short essay questions based on readings, lectures and discussion.
 Submitted exams will be assessed for evidence of collusion.

 CLASSROOM POLICIES